Every LLM starts with amnesia

 Rust engine, local inference, zero cloud dependency

-Caddy reverse proxy + TLS.
+Caddy reverse proxy + automatic TLS.
 Five containers total.

 loom_think Compiles a context package for a query.
 Fires automatically before complex tasks.
 The primary integration point.

-loom_learn Ingests a new episode from any source.
+loom_learn Ingests a new episode.
 Returns accepted, duplicate, or queued status.

 loom_recall Returns raw search results without compilation.
 For when you want to browse, not compile.